Gratuity Eligibility Across States

-Is Madras High Court's judgment on Gratuity eligibility after completion of 4 years and 240 days applicable to other states?
+Is the Madras High Court's judgment on gratuity eligibility after completing 4 years and 240 days applicable to other states?
 I am in Maharashtra.
 Can I use the same ruling to enforce my employer to pay me gratuity as I am completing 4 years and 11 months of continuous service?
 Is there any ruling by the Mumbai High Court?

 Thanks in advance.